psnider/tv4-via-typenames/README.md

 ```
 ## Full Environment Setup
 See our full instructions for setting up a [MEAN stack + TypeScript](https://github.com/psnider/setup-mean-ts) enviroment,
 and setup the parts you want to use.
-We use Atom.
+We use Atom as our editor.

 # Build
 To build: